-- purchasing fuel for generation, - · when economical, selling fuel and substituting wholesale electric purchases, and - other wholesale transactions to capture the value of generation and transmission resources.
+- purchasing fuel for generation, - when economical, selling fuel and substituting wholesale electric purchases, and - other wholesale transactions to capture the value of generation and transmission resources and fuel delivery capacity contracts.

 Avista Utilities' optimization process includes entering into hedging transactions to manage risks.